Tekoa Washington

 Thinking of moving to Eastern Washington?
 Why not consider Tekoa?

 Tekoa is an excellent place to live.
 Imagine living in a town where folks are extra friendly; where people wave as you walk down the street; where housing prices are still extremely affordable and lots are just waiting for your new home to be built on them; where the schools are some of the finest in the State; where crime is almost unheard of; where the noon whistle signals lunch time every day; where everything is within walking distance.
-Yet despite its small size, imagine a town that is self supportive with a major credit card cardtrol for gas, a restaurant, a grocery & convenience store, a hardware & building supply store, bank, medical clinic and pharmacy, a U.S. Post Office, a small public airport, the second biggest public library in the county, separate primary and secondary schools, a Daycare Center, a fire department, police force and ambulance company, as well as many more businesses, churches and institutions.
+Yet despite its small size, imagine a town that is self supportive with a major credit card cardtrol for gas, a restaurant, a grocery & convenience store, a hardware & building supply store, bank, medical clinic and pharmacy, a U.S. Post Office, a small public airport, the second biggest public library in the county, separate primary and secondary schools, a fire department and ambulance company, as well as many more businesses, churches and institutions.
 So come make your home Tekoa, it's a great place to live.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~